Azure/onboarding-guidance/DevTest/vsts-walkthrough.md

    ![Screenshot](/Images/VSTS-Pic-36.png)

 ## Load Tests
-* Load Testing allow you to stress the application and review how it behaves under diferent load of users so we can take actions on the current infrastructure adding more capacities for the times we think we will need it.
+* Load Testing allow you to stress the application and review how it behaves under a different load of users.
+This allows us to take actions on the current infrastructure adding more capacities for the times we think we will need it.
 You can automaticly run a load test during a build or release definition.
 To trigger a load test, use the Visual Studio Team Services Cloud-based Load Test Service.
 The Cloud-based Load Test Service is based in Microsoft Azure and can be used to test your app's performance by generating load on it.

   ![Screenshot](/Images/VSTS-Pic-40.png)